 - Can meet with customers, assess their needs and provide customized solutions that produce results

-- Can provide aggregated proposals to include broadcast, on-line and mobile platforms
+- Can provide aggregated proposals to include broadcast, on-line mobile platforms and special events

 - Develops and implements strategies for cultivating new corporate support revenue as well as maintaining existing clients